 There shall be a padded barrier forward of any standard seating position and between lift-gate and first seat to rear of lift-gate.
-A wheelchair position immediately forward of lift-gate shall have a barrier between lift and wheelchair.
-(See Item 66.)
+A wheelchair position immediately forward of lift-gate shall have a barrier between lift and wheelchair (see item 67.).

-93. Special Light.
+93. Special Light

 Lights shall be placed inside the bus to sufficiently illuminate lift area and shall be activated from door area.
 An outside light to be activated when lift door is open and deactivated when lift door is closed is permissible.

-94. Special Service Entrance.
+94. Special Service Entrance

 Bus bodies may have a special service entrance constructed in the body to accommodate a wheelchair lift for the loading and unloading of passengers.